tlong314/cmgame/README.md

 game.stopScreenVideo(); // stops a screen video immediately instead of waiting for its duration to complete

+game.startScreenVideo(); // starts recording video for an indefinite amount of time.
+Must be stopped with game.stopScreenVideo()

 // This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread.
 // Instead, returns a Promise, that resolves once they close the message. game.alert("Welcome!").then(function() {
   console.log("OK, I guess they closed the alert");
 });

-// This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread
+// This is similar to window.confirm (halts the game until closed) but does not block the browser's JS thread
 // Instead, returns a Promise, that resolves (with true or false) once they close the message. game.confirm("Want to play again?").then(function(clickedOK) {
   if(clickedOK)
     restartMyCustomGame(); // or whatever you name your restart });

-// This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread
+// This is similar to window.prompt (halts the game until closed) but does not block the browser's JS thread
 // Instead, returns a Promise, that resolves with the user entry once they close the message (or null if they cancel). game.prompt("What is your name?").then(function(entry) {
   if(entry !== null)
-    game.state.name = entry;
+    game.state.playerName = entry;
 });

 // Zooms to 90% of normal view.
 Do not change origin while game is zoomed in/out.
 (Still a little buggy in such a case.)